-Kafka is best suited to run close to the metal on dedicated machines in statically defined clusters, but static clusters are quickly becoming less common.
+Kafka is best suited to run close to the metal on dedicated machines in statically defined clusters, but static clusters are becoming less common.
 Companies want to create mixed-use clusters that take advantage of every resource available.
 Stateless, transient services fit well into this model, but complex stateful services each have their own particular needs.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?